klaytnbuildprogram/Task1-2-Klaytn-Docs-Translation/English/tutorials/countbapp/4-write-smart-contract.md

 }
 ```

-*Things to notice.*
+*NOTE*
-To enable the user to call a functions freely, function should be declared as a `public` function like below:
+To allow the functions to be called outside the contract, functions should be declared as `public`.

 ```solidity
 function plus() public { … }
 ```

-### 4) Let's do more..
+### 4) Let's do something more.
-Our contract is simple, so we want to add a more feature for it.
-How about a feature tracking a last participant's wallet address?
+We want to add one more feature.
+How about remembering the last participant's wallet address?

-#### 4-1) Setup variable
+#### 4-1) Add a variable
-So we will have a variable, `lastParticipant` as `address` type like below:
+So we will have a variable, `lastParticipant` as `address` type:
 `address public lastParticipant;`

 ```solidity